English

 ENGL 150 - Introduction to Creative Writing

-The focus of this course is on the development of skills for writing poetry and short fiction through a close study of the techniques involved in these forms, analysis of model literary works, and frequent writing exercises.
+This workshop-based course focuses on the development of skills for writing poetry, short fiction, and/or creative nonfiction through a close study of the techniques involved in these forms, analysis of model literary works, and frequent writing exercises that will be workshopped.
 This course must be completed at Macalester as a PREREQUISITE for the further study of creative writing at Macalester.
-Every year.

 ENGL 194 - Topics Course